"We don't need perfect political systems; we need perfect participation"

-WELL UnTapped Fellowship Water Workshop in the City of Pasedena
+WELL UnTapped Fellowship Water Workshop in the City of Pasadena

 WELL UnTapped Fellowship Water Workshop in the City of Baldwin Park 2024